Managing Conflict: How a Leader Can Handle Difficult Conversations

 By seeking and incorporating feedback, you send out the message that your organization values the opinion of its employees.

-Difficult conversations haveincreasingly become a part of the workplace culture.
-As stress levels rise amid uncertainties, conflict management has gained a new significance in leadership skill development.
+Difficult conversations have increasingly become integral to workplace culture.
+With rising stress levels amid ongoing uncertainties, the role of conflict resolution for managers has evolved into a pivotal component of leadership skill development.